Sony just handed brands an easy way to go viral.

 The exchanges racked up hundreds of thousands of views combined.

-The two brands managed to make a meme cycle out of the corporate announcement, even when they had virtually no connection to gaming.
+The two brands managed to make a meme cycle out of the corporate announcement, even when they virtually have no connection to gaming.

 Sony's actual announcement was more measured than the jokes suggested.